 DEFENSIVE COMMUNITIES IN THE BROKEN EARTH TRILOGY

 My analysis of the Broken Earth trilogy is focused on the manifestations of a system of the exploitation of individuals with the ability to communicate with the earth and to use the powers within the earth, the obelisks and the satellites.
 These individuals are divided into the orogenes, the stills (born with latent power that could not be used but could be tapped), and the Guardians, who are also connected to the orogene bloodlines, but altered so that they would be used to oversee, guard and control the orogenes.
 This power relationship can be connected to those of slave-masters, or overseers of indentured servants in colonial systems of power in which those of the same race are taken by those in power to control their brethren.
-These feed into the Capitalocene and by connection Plantationocene systems of power that harvests the powers of the earth while also exploiting certain classes of humans.
+These feed into Plantationocene systems of domination which harvest the powers of the earth while also exploiting certain classes of humans.
 After the breaking of the world in the Broken Earth trilogy, humanity on the planet of Jemisin’s devising are broken into “comms” which have their own internal hierarchies.
 A lot of their beliefs and governances are based on a kind of siege mentality – and one which views the orogenes as threats.
 Orogenes are depicted as having powers over the Earth which is considered as evil, and they are therefore ostracized.
 It is into this general climate that the narrative introduces the readers to Essun in The Fifth Season.
 It is a deceptive narrative, beginning with trauma.
 Essun reveals that her son, the “almost three years old” Uche, was beaten to death by his father, her husband Jija (p.10).
 Essun is not from this northern town of Tirimo, but moved there to be with her husband (p.15), who kills their son when it is revealed that “a three-year-old has the power to start shakes a thousand miles away in Yumenes” (p.23).
 This underscores the fact that orogenes, and those who have a kind of communion with an inimical Earth are seen to be suspect, and are feared, Othered.

 Connected to the system that was to a certain extent controlled by the hierarchies of the Sanzed empire are the “comms” within this desolate world.
 The “comms” or communities in the books were created after the Earth was shattered with old cities that were subsidiaries of a planet-encompassing city termed “deadcivs”, when humans were divorced from what they call “Evil Earth”, and live in animosity with their environments.
 This is an entirely different paradigm from other Ecologically themed texts in which humans are seen in adversity with Nature in a rather literal form.
 Jemisin extends the metaphor to examine the nature of humanity and community.
 The tale occurs post-Stillness, when the earth has broken, a line that begins within the city of Yumenes (Fifth Season, p.7).